privacy-ethereum/zkpdf/docs/src/introduction.md

 ## The Ever-Expanding Ecosystem of Signed Data

 We've already made remarkable progress in "SNARKifying" various forms of signed data.
-The ability to cryptographically verify information while preserving privacy isn't just theoretical anymore—it's production-ready and being used in real-world applications at scale.
+The ability to cryptographically verify information while preserving privacy can be used in real-world applications at scale.
 Consider what is actively in use today:

-### Existing ZK Verification Systems

 - **ZK-Email**: Email verification, allowing users to prove specific facts about email content without revealing the email itself
-- **National Identity Cards**: Projects like Anon Aadhaar, India's Aadhaar program has over 1.4 billion digital identities, allowing users to prove they have a valid Aadhaar card and are over 18 without revealing their identity number, name, or other personal details
+- **National Identity Cards**: India's Aadhaar program has over 1.4 billion digital identities, Projects like Anon Aadhaar allows users to prove they have a valid Aadhaar card and are over 18 without revealing their identity number, name, or other personal details
-- **Electronic Passports**: There are 1.2+ billion e-passports in global circulation, each containing cryptographically signed biometric data that prevents forgery and identity theft at borders—a testament to worldwide adoption of verifiable physical documents
+- **Electronic Passports (zkpassport)**: There are 1.2+ billion e-passports in global circulation, each containing cryptographically signed biometric data that prevents forgery and identity theft at borders—a testament to worldwide adoption of verifiable physical documents
-- **Web Data (zkTLS, RFC9421, SXG)**: Emerging technologies like zkTLS allow users to prove specific content on a website
+- **Web Data (zkTLS)**: Emerging technologies like zkTLS allow users to prove specific content on a website

 ### The PDF Gap

-Yet despite all these advances, one critical piece has remained out of reach: **PDFs**.
-This is the sleeping giant of signed data.
-The PDF Association estimates that "well over 90 percent of all signed documents are PDFs," with the e-signature market growing at over 25% annually through 2025.
-PDFs represent a significant volume of signed data, perhaps the most universal but least programmable format in our current verification ecosystem.
+The PDF Association estimates that "well over 90 percent of all signed documents are PDFs," with the e-signature market projected to grow at over 25% annually through 2025, representing a substantial volume of signed data.

 ZKPDF bridges this critical gap, bringing the power of zero-knowledge verification to the world's most popular document format.